jdoleary/Spellmasons/docs/TasksCurrent.md

     - Fix charge, stomp, lance
         - Movement spells could help you cast farther than you should be able to and move a far unit into another group and chain them, cause it should keep the target after they move
     - A card that changes mana cost of spells to health cost (vampire)
-    - soul swap (swap bodies with another unit)
+    - soul swap (swap bodies with another unit, until they die, then you return to your own body - and you get their abilities as cards)
 - More enemies:
     -